WheteThunger/CustomVendingSetup/README.md

 #### Can I sell more than 7 items?

 No. At most 7 items can be sold per vending machine.
 It's not possible to sell more due to UI limitations in the vanilla game.
+A pagination feature might be implemented in future versions of the plugin.

 #### How do I setup custom monuments?

 As a prerequisite, the custom monument must use the monument marker prefab and have a unique name.
 Then, you must configure the monument's bounds in [Monument Finder](https://umod.org/plugins/monument-finder) to envelope the monument so that Custom Vending Setup can accurately determine whether a given vending machine is within that monument.
 Please see the Monument Finder plugin documentation for further guidance.

+#### Why do some items show more stock than configured?

+This can happen for vending machines that sell the same item for multiple amounts.
+For example, if a vending machine sells `1000` stones for `50` scrap, and `500` stones for `1000 wood` wood, if configured to stock `10` for both, the total amount stocked will be `10000` stones, meaning the player can purchase `10` purchases of the `1000`, or `20` purchases of `500`.
+This happens because each vending machine uses a single stock container for all items it sells.

+If you want to avoid this behavior, increase the restock amount for items sold at smaller amounts, or decrease the restock amount for items sold at higher amounts.
+For example, if selling `500` stones with `20` amount, sell `1000` stones for `10` amount.

+#### How do I display custom item names?

+There is currently no way to display custom item names, but this feature is planned.

 ## Developer API